neondatabase/website/content/docs/extensions/pg_embedding.md

 To upgrade:

-1. Drop the existing extension (0.1.0 or earlier):
+1. Drop the existing extension and indexes (version 0.1.0 or earlier):

     ```sql
     DROP EXTENSION embedding CASCADE;